Brendonchenhao/311/lab2/lab2_template_de1soc/README.md

 # Part 3: Just do it
 Open the file "simple_ipod_solution.v".
 Look inside this file Write_Kbd_To_Scope_LCD modules, Kbd_ctrl and key2ascii.
-These modules are already written and work well, no need to change them.
+These modules are already written and work well, no need t change them.
 However, I recommend that you enter the modules to see how they work.
 Overall, Kbd_ctrl manages the interface with the keyboard, and outputs the variable